Table of Contents

 otaripper automatically detects CPU capabilities and selects the optimal execution path.

-Version 3.0 introduces flawless Remote HTTP Streaming and massive I/O savings:
+Version 3.3.0 introduces local/remote EDL firmware and directory scanning, smart metadata parsing, parallel chunked Remote HTTP Streaming, and massive I/O savings:

-- Remote HTTP Streaming: Extract specific partitions directly from a remote URL! otaripper intelligently streams only the required byte-ranges over the network, completely eliminating the need to download the massive 3GB+ OTA zip just to grab a 64MB
+- Parallel HTTP Streaming: Extract specific partitions directly from a remote URL! otaripper intelligently streams only the required byte-ranges over the network, using multiple parallel 8MB chunked requests to saturate your bandwidth.

 - Direct ZIP Memory Mapping: Bypasses the traditional temp-file extraction step for